louismullie/temp-data/markdown_final/25eafdc1-8e93-9b9b-b9ed-5df8e0cbd6e9.md

 ## Maximizing the number of intersecting chords

-The product (k \\times (2016 - k)) is maximized when (k = 1008), i.e. when the line divides the remaining points into two equal halves.
+The product (k × (2016 - k)) is maximized when (k = 1008), i.e. when the line divides the remaining points into two equal halves.
 Thus, the maximum number of intersecting chords is:

 Maximum intersecting chords = 1008 × 1008 = 1018080